 Upon arrival to Quepos at around 2:30pm, we were informed that the next bus to Jaco would leave at 3:30pm.
 We purchased tickets in advance, which is highly advisable if you would like to guarantee a seat, and doesn’t cost any extra.
 We then walked up the main street in front of the bus terminal in search of food.
 Right as it began to rain, we entered a restaurant called Soda Sanchez where we good some cheap, tasty Costa Rican food: casados!
 They were 2mil a piece and quite filling.

 After eating, we blasted through the rain a few city blocks back to the bus terminal and caught the bus to back to Jaco.
 I pulled the string to have the bus stop after passing the Club de Cielo condominiums which would be on the right side of the bus, which is a good point of reference if you are not familiar with the Jaco area and where the closest stop to Room2Board is.

-Overall we had a great day trip and enjoyed a great deal.
+Overall we had a great day trip to Manual Antonio and enjoyed a great deal.
 The park is a relaxing walk and we didn’t take much with us: sunscreen (for the beach), a refillable water bottle (Costa Rican tap water is safe, and there were many clean bathrooms in the park), a towel, we wore swim trunks and hiking shoes, but took flip flops in the backpack.
 I would highly advise it as a day trip if only to the one park!